Topics > Coasts

 • 1996: Legislative protections for intertidal rocky reef ecosystems introduced.

-• 2017: The South Australian Government begins restoring shellfish reefs with partners (Australian Government, The Nature Conservancy, and the University of Adelaide).
+• 2017: The South Australian Government begins restoring shellfish reefs in partnership with the Australian Government, The Nature Conservancy, and Adelaide University.

 • 2023: Four restored reefs show strong early establishment (Windara, Glenelg, O’Sullivan Beach, Kangaroo Island).

-• 2023: The University of Adelaide and Eyrelab begin the Reviving Coffin Bay’s Lost Oyster Reefs project with community.
+• 2023: Adelaide University and Eyrelab begin the Reviving Coffin Bay's Lost Oyster Reefs project with community.

 • 2023: OzFish deploys 70 ‘Robust Oyster Baskets’ with community volunteers in the Port River Estuary.